 A lot of times, clients will take lesser damage to an ornamental specimen tree that is located on the property’s front, in contrast to a cluster of shade trees that are growing on the property’s backyard.
 This is a requirement for that the PHC technician to establish an action threshold that is higher to certain trees and/or parts in the garden than others.
 “Here the communicating and understanding among the customer and the plant health technician are essential!” says Andersen.

 Treatment recommendations are then presented to the client according to the expectations of the client.
 The most important aspect of a successful PHC program is communication between the patient with PHC technician.
 PHC technician.

 What can you do?

 An experienced arborist will assess your landscaping and assist you to identify the most appropriate maintenance of your tree.
 Call for more information about the Tree Care Industry Association, an open and professional source for arboriculture and trees since 1938.

 TCIA is home to more than 2,300 member tree care companies and associated companies that adhere to the highest standards of safety and quality and who are required to have liability insurance.
 TCIA is also the country’s only accreditation program that assists consumers to locate tree care businesses that have been examined and accredited on the basis of conformance to industry standards for quality and safety, maintaining professional, trained employees; and commitment to ethical and high-quality business procedures.

 An easy method to find the tree care services provided within your local area is to make use of the “Locate Your Local TCIA Member Companies” program.
-We work with a local Richmond, Virginia company if you are looking for tree trimming, tree removal, and more contact them.
+We work with a local Richmond tree service company if you are looking for tree trimming, tree removal, and more contact them.